 Lucky Boy by Shanthi Sekaran pits two excellent mothers against each other in the battle for one boy’s love.
 Soli, his biological mother, loses Nacho when she’s picked up for being an illegal immigrant.
 All she does is to get back to him.
 Kavya falls in love with Iggy, the foster child she desperately wants to adopt.
 Only one mom can ultimately have this very lucky boy.
 (My Review)

-Claire Fuller has created a really interesting, multifaceted mom in Swimming Lessons.
-Ingrid was a young mother, thrust into that role before she was ready for it.
-With two young daughters and a philandering husband, Ingrid’s life was a struggle, until it wasn’t.
-Ingrid vanished, just vanished.
-Did she drown on one of her ocean swims or did she just walk away?
+Claire Fuller created a really interesting, multifaceted mom in her second book, Swimming Lessons.
+Ingrid was a young mother, thrust into that role, and a life she wasn’t really prepared for.
+With two young daughters and a philandering husband, Ingrid’s life was a constant struggle, until it wasn’t.
+Ingrid vanished, just plain vanished.
+Did she drown on one of her ocean swims or did she simply walk away?
 (My Review)

 Truly, anyone would want to grow up with Rosie and Penn Walsh for parents.
 A more fun, down-to-earth, functional family you’ll rarely find.
 This Is How It Always Is by Laurie Frankel thrusts that family into a whole new world when their youngest son wants to be a girl.
 Rosie handles the news with love, support and humor.
 She’s not going to let it overwhelm her.
 No way.
 Rosie is definitely a Supermom!
 (My Review)

 Who are your favorite bookish moms?